NOV CTES NEWS

 Development team for complete details or for a price quote.: +1 936 777 6200; CTESSales@NOV.com.

 Experience Next Generation Wellsite Data Acquisition with the Orion™ V DAS from NOV CTES

-NOV CTES is pleased to announce the availability of the Orion V Data Acquisition System – the next generation in the line of NOV CTES Data Acquisition System hardware.
+The Orion V Data Acquisition System – the next generation in the line of NOV CTES Data Acquisition System hardware – is now available.

 Here are just a few of the features that make the Orion V a leader in the arena of wellsite data acquisition:

 - Easy-to-view onboard diagnostics: Indicator lights visible through the Orion V's front viewing pane allow users to quickly assess the unit's operational status without opening the NEMA 4X enclosure.

 - Both the OrionNET™ data acquisition software and ROVer™ (Remote Orion Viewer) HMI receive and display the Orion V diagnostic messages.